locessentials/eng401-business-english-us/final-project/final-project-intro.md

 ---

-**Learn about the final project topic:** [The Job Search](final-project-topic.md) - we'll explore how effectively search for and land jobs in our modern day and age.
+**Next, learn about the final project topic:** [The Job Search](final-project-topic.md) - we'll explore how to effectively search for and land jobs in our modern day and age.